epoberezkin/poberezkin.com/posts/2021-04-21-What I wish somebody told me when I was learning Haskell.md

 [Learn You a Haskell](http://learnyouahaskell.com) is branded as "the funkiest way to learn Haskell", but to me it was the book that killed my interest to Haskell for several years.
 It buries you under the barrage of insignificant details, never showing you a big picture about what Haskell is.

-If you must read it (e.g. your boss makes you read it), do it quickly and avoid the most detail heavy chapters.
+If you must read it (e.g. your boss makes you read it), do it quickly and avoid the most detail-heavy chapters.
 And once you have read it, do not assume you can write real world Haskell programs - this book has no intention to prepare you for it.

 ### Read these books